simpledimplejohn/superGalacticAgeCalculator/plainText.md

 Example

+userAge:
-John
+name: John
-on earth 42
+earth: on earth 42
-on Mercury .24 earth years
+mercury: on Mercury .24 earth years
-on Venus .62
+venus: on Venus .62
-on Mars 1.88
+mars: on Mars 1.88
-on Jupiter 11.86
+jupiter: on Jupiter 11.86

-2. Calculate lifeExpectancy and return years left to live user inputs life expectancy or take inputs and calculate a complex life expectancy
+2. Calculate lifeExpectancy  based on a range between 0 and 122 return years left to live user inputs life expectancy or take inputs and calculate a complex life expectancy